gkouretas/evision-scraper/README.md

 Installation
 ------------

-If you do not have these packages currently installed, they can easily be installed using the pip install -r requirements.txt command on your console.
+If you do not have these packages currently installed, they can easily be installed using the pip install -r requirements2.txt command on your console.

 Notes
 -----